 In Brittan walking is popular, an activity that's actively encouraged by Local Authorities (local governments) on the grounds of ‘Health and Wellbeing’.

-Sufficient provision of inner city ‘green space’ for leisure and recreation is a long standing part of government policy; regardless to which government is in power.
-So anywhere within any city (even London) you can be assured to be within five minutes’ walk of a green area e.g. park, woodlands, lake etc.
+Sufficient provision of inner-city ‘green space’ for leisure and recreation is a long-standing part of government policy; regardless to which government is in power.
+So anywhere within any city (even London), you can be assured to be within five minutes’ walk of a green area e.g. park, woodlands, lake etc.

 Cycling is big in the UK, for getting to work and for leisure.
-Since the mid-1980s there’s been a massive growth in a network of cycle tracks, often off road (following old canal towpaths and redundant railway lines); and some even extending to link cities and towns.
+Since the mid-1980s there’s been a massive growth in a network of cycle tracks, often off-road (following old canal towpaths and redundant railway lines); and some even extending to link cities and towns.

 In Bristol alone there are now over 11,545 cycling routes.
-The one I used to use for getting to work being the old Bristol to Bath railway line; which was decommissioned in the late 1960s and subsequently converted to a cycle track in 1984.
+The one I used to use for getting to work was the old Bristol to Bath railway line; which was decommissioned in the late 1960s and subsequently converted to a cycle track in 1984.
 It was great as I could cycle all the way from home to the office in the centre of Bristol without touching any of the roads, except for a few hundred yards at each end.

-In fact, back in 1984 the Bristol and Bath Railway Path (a 15 mile cycleway) was the very first cycle track to open.
+In fact, back in 1984, the Bristol and Bath Railway Path (a 15-mile cycleway) was the very first cycle track to open.
 Since then, the National Cycle Network has expanded to a whopping 14,000 mile network, which is used by cyclists to make over 230 million trips per year.

-In theory, I could catch a plane from Bristol to London or anywhere in the UK; it can be a little cheaper than train, and once you’re on the plane might also bit quicker; although from Bristol to London it’s not.
+In theory, I could catch a plane from Bristol to London or anywhere in the UK; it can be a little cheaper than the train, and once you’re on the plane might also bit quicker; although from Bristol to London it’s not.